Best October Prime Day robot vacuum deals

 Here are some of the best deals we’ve spotted in four categories: Budget, mid-range, self-emptying models, and mop/vac hybrids.
-Note that the savings on some of these deals involve coupons.
-Simply put a checkmark in the box, and the savings will be taken into account when you check out.
-We’ll update this list when the Prime Early Access Sale starts on Tuesday.
+We’ve listed the deals in alphabetical order by manufacturer, to make it easier to spot specific models.
+We’ll update this list during the Prime Early Access Sale and will strive to remove deals as they expire.
+Happy shopping!

 Best Prime Early Access Sale deals on budget robot vacuums